-The rear of the Digiface AVB features the USB 3 port and a status LED.
+The rear of the Digiface Dante features the USB 3 port, a status LED, a power supply connector, and a hook to remove strain from the connectors.
 The LED indicates both power supply (USB bus power, green), as well as the USB status (yellow: USB 2, blue: USB 3).